 Verification services can detect when a PASSporT is signed by delegate certificate credentials by observing that the parent to the signing certificate contains a TNAuthList.
 For example, Figure 6.1 shows the certification path for two end entity certificates.
 The end entity certificate on the left is a delegate certificate because its parent contains a TNAuthList extension.
 The end entity certificate on the right is not a delegate certificate, because its parent certificate does not contain a TNAuthList extension (in this case the end entity certificate is a SHAKEN certificate, since the certificate itself contains a TNAuthList extension with a single SPC value).

 If the delegate end entity certificate referenced by the "x5u" field in the protected header of the base PASSporT contains a pass-by-reference TNAuthList as defined in clause 5.3.6, then the verification service shall retrieve the TNAuthList (if not already cached) by sending a HTTP GET request to the accessLocation URL of the Authority Information Access entry that contains an accessMethod of id-ad-stirTNList.
+The verification service shall dereference the Authority Information Access accessLocation URL only if the following conditions are met:

+The delegate end entity certificate has a valid signature and is anchored via a set of valid certificates in the certification path to an STI root certificate that is listed on the Trusted STI-CA List defined in ATIS-1000084 [Ref 17],

+The URL has a scheme of “https” and a port number of 443,

+The URL does not contain a userinfo subcomponent, query component or fragment identifier component as described in RFC 3986 [Ref 18],

+The URL has a path that ends with “.der”,

+The URL does not appear to be part of a Server-Side Request Forgery (SSRF) attack (e.g., verify that the URL host does not resolve to a private IP address) [Ref 14, Section 10.4].

+The verification service may make an HTTP HEAD request to verify that the Content-Type is application/tnauthlist and the Content-Length is within expected bounds before making an HTTP GET request to dereference the AIA accessLocation URL.

-The HTTP 200 OK response shall contain a Content-Type header field with a media type of application/tnauthlist, and a message body containing a DER-encoded TNAuthList.
+The HTTP 200 OK response to the HTTP GET request shall contain a Content-Type header field with a media type of application/tnauthlist, and a message body containing a DER-encoded TNAuthList.
 The SCA repository containing the referenced TNAuthList shall include cache directives in the HTTP 200 OK response as defined in RFC 7234 [Ref 16].
 The SCA shall set the cache directives to minimize the latency associated with downloading the TNAuthList and to ensure that the verification service obtains updates to the TNAuthList in a timely manner.
 The verification service shall support the caching directives received in the HTTP 200 OK response as defined in RFC 7234 [Ref 16].

-The verification service shall dereference the Authority Information Access accessLocation URL only if the the delegate end entity certificate has a valid signature and is anchored via a set of valid certificates in the certification path to an STI root certificate that is listed on the Trusted STI-CA List defined in ATIS-1000084 [Ref 17]).

-The verification service shall not dereference accessLocation URLs that use a scheme other than “https”, a port other than 443, or contain a userinfo subcomponent, query component, or fragment identifier component as described in RFC 3986 [Ref 18].
-The verification service shall not dereference URLs if the path does not end with “.der”.
-The verification service should not dereference URLs that appear to be part of a Server-Side Request Forgery (SSRF) attack (e.g., the host resolves to a private IP address).
-The verification service may make an HTTP HEAD request to check the Content-Type or other headers before making an HTTP GET request to dereference the URL.
-The STI-VS should not follow HTTP redirections (i.e., the Location header of a 3xx HTTP response).

-Editor’s note: Make sure to clarify the term “dereference”.
+“The verification service shall ignore any 3xx redirect response to the HTTP GET request.”

 Figure 6.1 – Distinguishing between delegate and SHAKEN certificates